amccaugh/phidl/README.md

 - [**Installation / requirements**](#installation--requirements)
 - [**Tutorial + examples**](https://phidl.readthedocs.io/en/latest/tutorials.html) (or [try an interactive notebook](https://mybinder.org/v2/gh/amccaugh/phidl/master?filepath=phidl_tutorial_example.ipynb))
 - [**Geometry library + function documentation**](https://phidl.readthedocs.io/en/latest/geometry_reference.html)
-- [Changelog](https://github.com/amccaugh/phidl/blob/master/CHANGELOG.md) (latest update 1.7.0 on April 9, 2024)
+- [Changelog](https://github.com/amccaugh/phidl/blob/master/CHANGELOG.md) (latest update 1.7.1 on April 26, 2024)
   -  New KLayout-based boolean/offset/outline functions!
 These are under the name `pg.kl_boolean()`, `pg.kl_offset`, `pg.kl_outline()`, `pg.kl_invert()`.
 They utilize the excellent KLayout tile processor, which allows breaking down & parallelizing these operations--in a nutshell, these operations should be much, much faster, and they also are more robust than the gdspy/clipper implementation.
+To use these new functions, you must first `pip install klayout`
-  -  To use these new functions, you must first `pip install klayout`
+  -  `Path.interpolate()` now allows easy placement of objects alongside a path (e.g. for placing vias)

 # Citation